tannn/tannn.github.io/_posts/2022_08_20_typing_is_pain_overcoming_chronic_hand_pain.md

 * When holding a phone in your hand, do not use your pinky to support it from the bottom (stresses ulnar nerve)

 # Eyes
-* 20/20/20: Look 20 feet away for 20 seconds every 20 minutes to relax the muscles in your eyes
+* 20/20/20 rule: Look 20 feet away for 20 seconds every 20 minutes to relax the muscles in your eyes
+* Try Blue Light Glasses if that doesn't help.
+Make sure to mention it to your eye doctor at your yearly eye exam (also very important if you're staring at screens all day, which is practically everyone)

 # Keyboards and Mouse
 * Your mileage may vary, but I've had the best luck with the [Kinesis Freestyle Pro](https://wiki.www.uprr.com/confluence/pages/viewpage.action?pageId=189113913) with tenting.
 Having a tilted keyboard is a more natural position for the hands, and the split keyboard prevent awkward wrist bending.